aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 ![](https://lh3.googleusercontent.com/7GaEyxS3gm6uX3APRqWRNA15AmxITP59odKUGKDOF4MHcbZrkuQ1uMrY-1zvcJwZmnSIyroIGBm7lQ=s2048-w2048-rw-lo){: .mx-auto.d-block :} *Ransomware Attacks Recovery using NetApp.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-Once you mount the File Storage instance (Filestore, Parallelstore or NetApp) to a Compute Engine instance or a Kubernetes Engine cluster as a file system, you can use it like any other file system on your instances.
+Once you mount the File Storage instance (Filestore, Parallelstore, or NetApp) to a Compute Engine instance or a Kubernetes Engine cluster as a file system, you can use it like any other file system on your instances.

 ### Ingest data into Google Cloud databases
 ### 4A.
 CloudSQL
-Cloud SQL supports the most popular open source and commercial engines, including MySQL, PostgreSQL, and SQL Server with rich support for extensions, configuration flags, and popular developer tools.
+Cloud SQL supports the most popular open-source and commercial engines, including MySQL, PostgreSQL, and SQL Server, with rich support for extensions, configuration flags, and popular developer tools.

-Ingesting data into these database engines are more often used to migrate local databases to managed ones (lift and shift).
+Ingesting data into these database engines is often used to migrate local databases to managed ones (lift and shift).
 Depending on the source data velocity, you might consider different migration strategies:

-1\- For Batch data, you can use SQL dump files or CSV dump files to import data into CloudSQL.
+1\- You can use SQL dump files or CSV dump files to import Batch data into CloudSQL.
 SQL dump files are plain text files with a sequence of SQL commands.
 CSV dump files contain one line for each row of data fields.

 To import data from Cloud Storage, the Cloud SQL instance service account or user must have one of the following sets of roles:
 - The Cloud SQL Admin role and the `roles/storage.legacyObjectReader` IAM role